-The per capita income in Loveland in 2018 was $38,616, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $154,464 for a family of four.
+The per capita income in Loveland in 2018 was $38,475, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $153,900 for a family of four.
 However, Loveland contains both very wealthy and poor people as well.

 Loveland is a somewhat ethnically-diverse city.
 The people who call Loveland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Loveland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Loveland include German, Irish, English, Italian, and European.
+The greatest number of Loveland residents report their race to be White, followed by Asian.
+Important ancestries of people in Loveland include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Loveland is English.
 Other important languages spoken here include Spanish and Russian.